Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Defensive Security Unit/19-Protecting VSI from Future Attacks/resources/Solutions-Master of the SOC.md

 	- Add action **Send email** to SOC@VSI-company.com.
    ![Alert](/Images/Part_2-Activity/P2_Alert_baseline_and_threshold_for_hourly_count_of_the_HTTP_POST_method.PNG)

-**Visualizations and Dashboards**: Design the following visualization and add them to a dashboard called Apache WebServer Monitoring.
+#### Visualizations and Dashboards: Design the following visualization and add them to a dashboard called Apache WebServer Monitoring

 1. A line chart that displays the different HTTP `methods` field over time.